Continual Barlow Twins: continual self-supervised learning for remote sensing semantic segmentation: Experimental Setup

 \section{Experimental Setup}

 For the training phase, a single Tesla V100-SXM2 32 GB GPU has been used.
 For the semantic segmentation task, we use UNet++ \cite{zhou2018unet++}, with the Squeeze and Excitation strategy \cite{roy2018recalibrating} and the softmax function as activation on the last layer.
 For the experiments on all the three datasets, we fix the batch size to 8, the number of epochs to 200 and the learning rate to 0.0001.
 Moreover, we used Adam as optimizer, Jaccard loss as the cost function and the following set of augmentations: random horizontal flip, random geometric transformation (i.e. shifting, scaling, rotating), random gaussian noise, random radiometric transformation (i.e. brightness, contrast, saturation variations).
-The overall accuracy (OA), mean intersection over union (mIoU), and F1-score (F1) are the selected evaluation metrics.
+The mean intersection over union (mIoU), and F1-score (F1) are the selected evaluation metrics.
 Under these conditions, we test different pre-training strategies for UNet++.
-As baselines, we use ResNet50 pretrained on ImageNet in a supervised manner, and ResNet50 pretrained on ImageNet data with BT\footnote{Downloaded at \url{https://github.com/facebookresearch/barlowtwins}}.
+As baselines, we use ResNet50 pretrained on ImageNet in a supervised manner, and ResNet50 pretrained on ImageNet data with BT\footnote{Downloaded at \url{https://github.com/facebookresearch/barlowtwins}}, considered the fact that there are not other proposed algorithm for these kind of task.
 For the proposed CBT approach, we pretrain ResNet50 incrementally on the three datasets in this order: US3D, UAVid, Potsdam (with $\lambda=10e-2)$.
 Then, we left the rest of parameters as in \cite{zbontar2021barlow}.
-As additional baseline, we consider ResNet50 pretrained on the three datasets with standard BT.
+As additional baseline (i.e. upperbound baseline), we consider ResNet50 pretrained on the three datasets with standard BT.
 We used the same set of parameters provided in \cite{zbontar2021barlow}.
+Finally, to assess the catastrophic forgetting we trained another encoder trained consequentially on the three datasets (US3D, UAVid, Potsdam) with a vanilla BT, without CL constraints.
 With these encoders, we trained the semantic segmentation models in a supervised way, with different percentages (10\%, 50\%, 100\%) of labeled data for the three datasets.
+Particularly, we run all the experiments three times, reporting the mean and the standard deviation of the resulting metrics.
 The results are shown and commented in the next Section (Sec. \ref{sec:expres}).